Detailed Guide forConstruction Laborers in San Diego County

 The job of a Construction Laborer may appeal to those who enjoy working outdoors in activities that involve practical, hands-on problems and solutions.
 Construction Laborer occupations satisfy those who enjoy working independently at tasks that do not involve a lot of paperwork.

 Tunnel laborers typically receive higher wages than general Construction Laborers.

-The median wage in 2016 for Construction Laborers in California is $38,389 annually, or $18.46 hourly.
-The median wage for Construction Laborers in San Diego County is $36,001 annually, or $17.31 hourly.
+The median wage in 2016 for Construction Laborers in California was $38,389 annually, or $18.46 hourly.
+The median wage for Construction Laborers in San Diego County was $36,001 annually, or $17.31 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Construction Laborers working for union contractors generally receive health insurance, sick leave, vacation, and a pension plan.

 What is the Job Outlook?

 Demand is increasing for Construction Laborers.
 The summer seasons provide the best opportunity for jobs.
 Construction Laborers may experience periods of unemployment when weather conditions limit the availability of jobs.
 In addition, Laborers will be increasingly employed by staffing agencies that contract out to employers on a temporary basis.

 In California, the number of Construction Laborers is expected to grow much faster than average growth rate for all occupations.
 Jobs for Construction Laborers are expected to increase by 26.3 percent, or 30,200 jobs between 2014 and 2024.